 An introduction to trichiasis

-Trachomatous trichiasis is an advanced stage of trachoma.
+Trachomatous trichiasis (TT) is an advanced stage of trachoma.
 It is defined as having one or more eyelashes from the upper eyelid touching the surface of the eye.
 Evidence of recent removal of inturned eyelashes from the upper eyelid is also a sign of trichiasis.
-The World Health Organization (WHO) recommends surgery to reduce the risk of sight loss from trachomatous trichiasis.
+The World Health Organization recommends surgery to reduce the risk of sight loss from TT.

 Why do people get trichiasis?

 Repeated infection with Chlamydia trachomatis causes severe inflammation of the conjunctivae.
 This, along with the response of the immune system to the infection, leads to irreversible changes within the fibrous connective tissue of the eyelid.
 Scars form on the tarsal plate and conjunctivae.

 This scar tissue leads to changes in the eyelids (including reductions in the volume and composition of the tear film) and may pull the eyelashes inwards.
 Sometimes the scarring is so severe that the whole eyelid margin rolls inwards; this is known as entropion.

 The eyelashes come into contact with the surface of the eye.
 This is trachomatous trichiasis (TT).
 If the in-turned eye lashes are central, they will scratch the cornea during blinking, which is both painful and sight threatening.